Watch Video39 min

 © Surfing/Jimmicane

 As for the wave itself?
 Rincon is made up of three different sections that link up a handful of times a year on big swells.
-The 75m long Indicator kicks off the show, a big powerful wall that eventually runs into The Rivermouth, which is the easiest to access and usually most crowded zone.
-Here you'll come across well-formed waves and the opportunity for long rides.
-Beyond this sits the Cove, the least challenging section and a haven for longboarders, most of the time anyway.
+The 75-meter-long Indicator kicks off the show, a big powerful wall that eventually runs into The Rivermouth, which is the easiest to access and usually the most crowded zone.
+Hee, surfers will come across well-formed waves and the opportunity for long rides.
+Beyond this sits the Cove, the least challenging section and a haven for longboarders — most of the time, anyway.

 08